oldfatcrab/PSYCH101/README.md

 ### <a name="6c4"></a>Strategies to Improve Memory

 - Mnemonics
     - _sayings or patterns that can be developed to help to remember things_
     - mnemonics will only assist in remembering lists of items, not their meanings
     - musical scales - every good boy does fine
     - OCEAN - Openness, Conscientiousness, Extroversion, Agreeableness, Neuroticism
     - often just knowing a list of things is not useful

 - Chunking
     - _groups items together into different groups_
     - particularly helpful for short-term memory, in that it allows you to keep more information
     - chunking also allows for a smaller number of things to remember at one time

 - So that's it for effortful memory
     - we know that our memories are not as good as most of us would like
     - we know that our memory is sensitive to lots of different cues
     - we know that the more we learn, the more we can get confused with knowledge we have already retained
     - we know that there are various strategies that can help improve memory

-## <a name="6d"></a>Memory Without Awareness
+## <a name="6d"></a>Memory without Awareness

-- we can be innuenced by a number of things outside our awareness that can affect our memory
+- we can be influenced by a number of things outside our awareness that can affect our memory
 - **Priming** - audio taken from in class demonstration: remember words including "ocean", "sand", "moon", when request to prompt a brand of detergent, most people come up with "Tide"
 - very subtly priming the concept without the subject realizing that it is influencing them
 - this is very closely related to the of memory without awareness

 - Study of amnesiacs
     - there are many different types of amnesia
     - head injuries can cause an individual to forget what happened shortly before the accident as a result of the jarring of the brain
     - persons who have epileptic seizures will experience a period of time in which they don't remember
     - what is different about amnesiacs is that they have suffered brain damage so they can never remember anything that happens in the future because it does not make it into their long-term memory

 - Study of amnesiacs
     - University of Toronto - Dan Schacter and the story of the golfer
     - someone who play golf really well but can't remember he has play golf before
     - **Procedural memory**
         - able to do something even though the individual is not aware that they can do it
         - see a difference between what they hold in consciousness, what they are able to consciously know about, and what they are able to do

 - Despite having no knowledge people can learn various tasks
     - through various tasks developed by cognitive psychologists, it can be shown that people can learn even though they are not aware that they have
     - Study at McMaster University - the famous name study
         - Week 1 - the subjects were given a list of names to learn
         - Week 2 - pick out from the list of names all the people who were famous
         - Result - picked out the names from the list from week 1 as the famous people
         - basic task shows that the group has learned something, but that they are not aware that they have learned something
     - Another way of doing this:
         - Week 1 - give subjects a long list of words to learn
         - Week 2 - give them word stems, and have them complete the first three letters with whatever comes to mind
         - Result - complete the word stem with the words that they learned in week 1

 - Learning without awareness is something that happens to all of us
     - affects all of us and guides much of our behaviour even though we have never been consciously aware that we have learned it

 ## <a name="6e"></a>The Fragility of Memory

 - Memory Construction - The Construction of Automobile Destruction (Elizabeth Loftus)
-    - showed subjects automobile accidents and asked them how fast the automobiles were going when the made contact With each Other, or when they crashed into eachother
+    - showed subjects automobile accidents and asked them how fast the automobiles were going when the made contact with each other, or when they crashed into each other
     - Results - 30 kph for bump, 45 kph for crash
     - study is important for many reasons, one of which is trials
     - the whole legal system is based on the supposition that eyewitnesses know What really happened

 - We tend to remember what we want to remember
     - Study on the Study Skills course at U of Waterloo
         - what people remember is how much they have learned and how much their studying has improved
         - what is really true is that they exaggerate how bad they were before they started
         - we often paint ourselves in a positive light in our memory, and as we project for the future

 - We remember what we want to remember.
 Do we also forget what we want to forget?
     - it is not so easy to forget What we want to forget
     - the more thoughts are surpressed, the more often they back into mind
     - post-traumatic stress disorder
     - although memories can be constructed very well, it is more difficult to control or block things out

 - Recovered memories
     - Psychodynamic orientation - repressed memories from traumatic events in childhood
     - others believe that memories from childhood are just constructions
     - when people recover memories later on in life it can often be a result of hypnosis, guided imagery and other techniques
     - the question is whether these are false memories or are they a memory of what really happened
     - memories can be constructed through the retelling of stories from our childhood by others

 - Cautions
     - research has been able to show that some memories that children have could be constructions of things that never happened
     - it is a lot easier to show that something is false than to show that something is true
     - Some of the things that lead to inaccuracy
         - younger children have less accurate memories
         - memories that occurred under hypnosis or guided imagery are less likely to be accurate
         - as are certain drugs like sodium pentathol
     - Other memories are more likely to be accurate
         - memories that people have always had some recollection of
     - research also suggests that in these cases it is very important to do more investigative work
     - dramatic demonstration of the fragility of our memories

 ----------